KDPate/Panel-Clip/README.md

 ![1](pics/prototype2.jpg)![3](pics/installed.jpg)
 ![2](pics/profile2.jpg)
 * For 3.5 mm thickness (2.5 mm panel with 1 mm foam)
-* For 5.5 mmm thickness (2.5 mm panel with 3 mm foam)
+* For 5.5 mm thickness (2.5 mm panel with 3 mm foam)

 Printing:
 - Vase mode with no top or bottom layers
-- .6mm extrusion width
+- .6 mm extrusion width
-- .2mm layer height (I'm sure other heights will work)
+- .25 mm layer height (I'm sure other heights will work)
 - Brim to hold it down.
 If you do print a bottom layer on it, it will need to be removed to get the necessary flexibility for easy installation and removal.

 Using a stealthburner on a 2.4 I am able to print these in ABS at 50mm/s with 100% fan.
 That's greater than 10mm per minute.